MAT 321 - PS4¶

 To solve a general Sylvester equation, Bartels-Stewart reduces a general Sylvester equation to the diagonal case using an eigenvalue decomposition.

-$$ \Lambda \hat{X}- \hat{X} \Sigma = \hat{F} $$Use the previous part to show that if $A$ and $(-B)$ are symmetric positive definite matrices, then the Sylvester equation has a unique solution.
+Use the previous part to show that if $A$ is symmetric positive definite, and $B$ is symmetric negative definite (i.e. $C := -B$ is symmetric positive definitive), then the Sylvester equation has a unique solution.

 Use 1.1 to design and implement an $\mathcal{O}(n^3)$ solver for a general Sylvester equation.
 You may assume that the matrices are diagonalizable but not SPD.